Skip to content

 Not everything is bite-sized.
 That is as true of the sometimes very compact (veg) bites on offer as it is of some of the performances.

 Rather, it is a six-quarter-hour speech, a tirade at times, a political speech set to music that is sometimes pornographic, often politically furious and nowhere poetic.
 Because the Italian sounds so beautiful and the music so reminiscent of summer, you stay tuned.
-Content was overkill, although sexual freedom is in a bad way in Europe, especially in Italy.
+Content was overkill, though sexual freedom is in a bad way in Europe, especially in Italy.

 Hallucinatory primordial mother